matttrent/matttrent.com/src/remote-development.md

 title: Developing on a remote server
 subtitle: without IPython and Vim
 layout: page.hbs
-# draft: true
 ---

 Over the last year, I've been spending more and more time working on deep learning projects.
-All these projects call for a big GPU, of the variety that definitely dosesn't fit into my laptop.
+All these projects call for a big GPU, of the variety that definitely doesn't fit into my laptop.
 So, while I'm still sitting at my laptop writing code, I need to run the code on a machine that's often somewhere else, such as AWS.

-The most common remote development approach for deep learning to is a combination of [Vim][] and [Jupyter notebooks][jupyter], which is covered in many tutorials{{#sidenote "tutorials"}}
+The most common remote development approach for deep learning is a combination of [Vim][] and [Jupyter notebooks][jupyter], which is covered in many tutorials{{#sidenote "tutorials"}}
 To get started I recommend [Learn Vim Progressively][vim-prog], [Vimcasts][], and DataCamp's [Jupyter notebook][datacamp-nb] and [Notebooks on EC2][ec2-nb] tutorials.
 {{/sidenote}}.